TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 10/1 Corinthians 10.31.md

 ---

-Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.
+Whether therefore you eat, or drink, or whatever you do, do all to the glory of God.